matloff/fastLinearAlgebra/README.md

 ## Matrix-matrix products

 We built matrix-vector multiplication by using dot product as the base.
-Now we will build matrix-matrix multiplication by using matrix-vector multiplication as the base.
+Now we will in turn build matrix-matrix multiplication by using matrix-vector multiplication as the base.

+> The matrix-matrix product is a new matrix having the same number of
+> rows as M and the same number of columns as Q.
 > The j<sup>th</sup> column of a matrix-matrix product MQ is the product
 > of M with the j<sup>th</sup> column of Q.